davidrynn/Surface-Nets-Meshing-Visualization/README.md

 Surface Nets SDF Visualizer (Unity 6+)

+** HUMAN PART **
+Hello fellow humans, if we haven't been exterminated by the time of your reading this.
+I, David, am writing this part - the rest has been written by AI, though with extensive prompting.
+I have a "passion-esque" project ("passion" is a little strong) of writing a crafting game with focus on "fun" procedural generated infinite worlds.
+I feel like many crafting games these days are missing part of what makes them so much fun, and I want to focus on what that means to me.
+I'm well versed in iOS coding, but not at all in anything else.
+So I decided to use AI to help me.
+This has had some great advantages and a ton of disadvantages, as I'm able to do things I couldn't or would have to take a long time to learn, but at the same time I'm somewhat dependent on AI which consistently leads me down the wrong path.
+Fairly deep into the project, though I had multiple times laid out my plan for terrain destruction, AI told me that I'd need to use voxels for terrain manipulation beyond up and down.
+Not cool AI, as we'd been through this before.
+At that point, AI became useful again and we discussed using different methods of destruction.
+I don't want a minecraft clone, but, at the same time, want a low-poly aesthetic.
+So marching cubes or surface nets was the way to go.
+Surface nets eventually won out since it seems to be more efficient and more accurate at the same time.
+I wanted to understand how it works and found almost nothing online that explained, step-by-step.
+After some sample projects, I thought I'd use agentic-AI to create visualization that I could post and hopefully help someone else.
+I created a spec and posted it to Codex, so that I could work on other things while Codex creates this project.
+As per usual, what it did was incredible and incredibly flawed at the same time.
+Great for proof-of-concept, not useable as something to post.
+Currently in the process of debugging and will hopefully get something out.
+But at the same time, I don't want to spend what little time I have (with a wife and baby and full-time job) working on this instead of the main project... we'll see.
+** END HUMAN PART ***

 A step-by-step, visual explanation of Surface Nets meshing using Signed Distance Fields (SDFs) inside a 2D Unity 6+ project.
 This project is designed for developers who want to see how SDF sampling, sign changes, interpolation, and mesh reconstruction work in practice.